apache/geode-benchmarks/README.md

     -PtestJVM             : Path to an alternative JVM for running the client, locator, and servers.
 If not specified JAVA_HOME will be used.
 Note all compilation tasks will still use JAVA_HOME.
     -PwithSsl             : Flag to run geode with SSL.
 A self-signed certificate will be generated at runtime.
-    -PwithSecurityManager : Flag to start Geode with the example implementation of SecurityManager --tests               : Specific benchmarks to run (--tests=PartitionedPutBenchmark) -d                    : Debug
+    -PwithSecurityManager : Flag to start Geode with the example implementation of SecurityManager -PwithGc              : Select which GC to use.
+Valid values CMS (default), G1, Z.
+    -PwithHeap            : Specify how large a heap the benchmark VMs should use, default "8g".
+Accepts any `-Xmx` value, like "32g".
+    --tests               : Specific benchmarks to run (--tests=PartitionedPutBenchmark) -d                    : Debug
     -i                    : Info